Topiramate for weight loss: side effects, dosage, and more

 What is topiramate (Topamax)?

-Topiramate, which is also available under the brand name Topamax, is an anticonvulsant medication approved by the US Food and Drug Administration (FDA) for treating epilepsy, including tonic-clonic and partial-onset seizures, and preventing migraines.
-It calms excessive electrical activity in the brain, helping control and stabilize abnormal nerve signals that may trigger seizures or migraines.
+Topiramate, which is also available under the brand name Topamax, is an anticonvulsant medication FDA-approved for treating epilepsy, including tonic-clonic and partial-onset seizures, and preventing migraines.

-Topiramate also has numerous off-label uses, including treating
+Topiramate also has numerous off-label uses, including treating:

-• psychotropic drug-induced weight gain, such as that caused by antidepressants or mood stabilizers
+• Psychotropic drug-induced weight gain, such as that caused by antidepressants or mood stabilizers

-• binge eating disorder, a psychological condition characterized by episodes of uncontrolled consumption of lots of food in a short period of time
+• Binge eating disorder, a psychological condition characterized by episodes of uncontrolled consumption of lots of food in a short period of time

-• obesity with hypertension (high blood pressure).
+• Obesity with hypertension (high blood pressure)

 The drug is available in several forms for oral use, including tablets, sprinkle capsules (small beads containing medication you can sprinkle on food), extended-release capsules for longer-lasting effects, and a liquid solution.